biennt/f5bigiponvngcloud/README.md

 ## I. General setup <a name="I"></a>
 ### Launching F5 BIGIP Virtual Edition <a name="I1"></a>
-Login to the VNG Cloud Portal with your account
+Login to the VNG Cloud Portal
 ![VNG Cloud Portal Login](/img/vng-portal-login.png) From the landing page, click on vMarketplace
-![VNG Cloud Portal Login](/img/vng-portal-landingpage.png) In the search text box of Marketplace, type bigip then select "F5-BIGIP Virtual Edtion - BYOL"
+![VNG Cloud Portal Login](/img/vng-portal-landingpage.png) In the search text box of Marketplace, type bigip then select "F5-BIGIP Virtual Edtion - BYOL".<br>
+BYOL means Bring Your Own Licence - You need to have your own license to utilize the instance.
+Please have the license key with you before proceeding to the next steps.<br>
+If you want to get the trial license, please go here https://www.f5.com/trials/big-ip-virtual-edition
 ![VNG Cloud Portal Login](/img/vng-portal-marketplace-search-bigip.png) Click on "LAUNCH ON COMPUTE ENGINE" from the product page of F5-BIGIP Virtual Edition - BYOL
 ![VNG Cloud Portal Login](/img/vng-portal-launch-bigip.png)